rajaraodv/rabbitpubsub/README.md

 <img src="https://github.com/rajaraodv/rabbitpubsub/raw/master/pics/rabbitmqBasics3.png" height="250px" width="250px" /></span>
 </p>

-To learn more about RabbitMQ, please visit: <a href='http://www.rabbitmq.com' target='_blank'>RabbitMQ</a>
+*** To learn more about RabbitMQ, please visit: <a href='http://www.rabbitmq.com' target='_blank'>http://www.rabbitmq.com</a> ***

-First we will create an exchange called `chatExchange` of type `fanout`.
+OK, to add RabbitMQ, first we will create an exchange called `chatExchange` of type `fanout`.
 This means any message that comes to this exchange (from producers) are sent to ALL consumers.

 ```javascript
 var rabbitConn = amqp.createConnection({});